 Town of Hunter

-The Town of Hunter, New York (www.townofhuntergov.com) is host to both an indoor pellet stove and outdoor hydronic biomass furnace.
+The Town of Hunter, NY, (www.townofhuntergov.com) is host to both an indoor pellet stove and outdoor hydronic biomass furnace.
 These units are being used to heat the town office building and the highway garage.

 Outdoor Unit: The Town of Hunter highway garage is being heated with a Woodmaster AFS 1100 outdoor hydronic biomass furnace (www.woodmaster.com) supplemental to an oil fired boiler.
 The town highway garage is a large Quonset type building that is insulated on the inside of the steel with spray-on insulation.
 The oil fired boiler is connected to a series of forced hot air convectors located part way up the ceiling (see photo).
 The outdoor pellet furnace is plumbed into the oil fired boiler via a brass multi-plate heat exchanger.